5 keys to managing the seasonal supply chain crisis with analytics and data science for CPG Firms

 Inventories are near a 30-year low and toymakers are urging consumers to shop months early for holiday gifts.
 Shipping costs have increased by over 300% compared to January 2020.
 An unprecedented number of ships are waiting to dock at Southern California ports.
 By the end of September, 73 container ships were anchored off California, waiting for a berth.
 U.S. President Joseph Biden announced on Oct.
 9 that the Los Angeles port will operate 24×7 to clear the backlog, but even that is not going to be enough.
 There is no end in sight for any of these problems.

-• More than 40% of supply chain executives aim to maintain a higher level of inventory for critical SKUs and reduce stock-out scenarios but have no visibility.
+• More than 40% of CPG supply chain executives aim to maintain a higher level of inventory for critical SKUs and reduce stock-out scenarios but have no visibility.

-How can CPG firms deal with these unavoidable supply chain issues in the short term?
+But, how can CPG firms deal with these unavoidable supply chain issues in the short term?

-Following are 5 steps CPG companies can take in the immediate short term to deal with these ongoing challenges.
+Following are 5 steps CPG analytics companies can take in the immediate short term to deal with these ongoing challenges.

 Supply Chain Analytics